-If a student fails a module on the ASU variant of the programme but passes the UEL/ASU double award module: This student would have been deemed to pass the module and would be given the credits for such module.
+If a student fails a module on the ASU variant of the course but passes the UEL/ASU double award module: This student would have been deemed to pass the module and would be given the credits for such module.

-An agreed equivalence chart/table will be used to compare ASU marking/grading scheme to that of the UEL/ASU double programme.
-However, in all cases, on the UEL/ASU double award programme the full spectrum of marks (0-100) will be used.
+An agreed equivalence chart/table will be used to compare ASU marking/grading scheme to that of the UEL/ASU double awarded degree.
+However, in all cases, on the UEL/ASU double award degree the full spectrum of marks (0-100) will be used.

-Students will be entitled to UEL's "compensated pass" regulations on the double award programme.
-Summer training/placements/work is not a formal part of the UEL/ASU double programme, but will be encouraged.
+Students will be entitled to UEL's "compensated pass" regulations on the double award degree.
+Summer training/placements/work is not a formal part of the UEL/ASU double awarded degree but will be encouraged.